 What is unfolding this year is only the second known global bleaching of coral reefs.
 Scientists are holding out hope that this year will not be as bad, over all, as 1998, the hottest year in the historical record, when an estimated 16 percent of the world’s shallow-water reefs died.
-But in some places, including
+But in some places, including Thailand, the

 Good for Obama.